AdamDakdouk/Library-Management-System/README.md

  Check .env.example for reference

 ## Usage
-some of the methods found in the project:
+Some of the methods found in the project:

-getStudentByID(id): Retrieve student details by ID.
+- getStudentByID(id): Retrieve student details by ID
-insertStudent(student): insert student to database.
+- insertStudent(student): insert student to database
-deleteStudent(id): Delete a student.
+- deleteStudent(id): Delete a student
-updateStudent(id): Update a student
+- updateStudent(id): Update a student
-getBookById(id): get book details
+- getBookById(id): get book details
-deleteBook(id): Delete a book.
+- deleteBook(id): Delete a book
-insertBook(book): insert a book into the database
+- insertBook(book): insert a book into the database
-updateBook(book): update a specified book
+- updateBook(book): update a specified book
-issueBook(student_id, book_id): Issue a book to a student
+- issueBook(student_id, book_id): Issue a book to a student
-returnBook(student_id, book_id): return a book from a student
+- returnBook(student_id, book_id): return a book from a student